prebid/prebid.github.io/prebid-server/developers/module-atags.md

 ## Overview

-Analytics Tags (aka ‘ATags’) are a log mechanism provided by PBS-core to modules to allow them to inform analytics adapters about what happened in the request.
+Analytics Tags (aka ‘ATags’) are a log mechanism provided by PBS-core to allow modules to inform analytics adapters about what happened in the request.
-Use of the Analytics Tag structure is completely optional, for when there are application or reporting reasons for sharing the results.
+Use of the Analytics Tag structure is completely optional.
+It's meant to be used when there are application or reporting reasons for sharing module results.
 See the [Prebid Server module overview](/prebid-server/developers/add-a-module.html) for background information.

 This document defines a convention aimed at allowing module developers to create